 Resolving an issue in a Jira workflow

-If you ever want to reopen closed items, you’ll need to ensure that you clear the resolution.
+If you ever want to reopen closed items, you’ll need to ensure that you have already resolved them.
 If you don’t then the now-active issue will confusingly appear to be complete and its name will have a line through it.

 How to Create a New Jira Workflow

-To create a new Jira workflow you can either copy a default workflow or you can start from scratch.
+To create a new Jira workflow you can either copy these default workflows or you can start from scratch.

 A note of caution, the default workflows include various restrictions, such as not being able to edit resolved issues.
 That may mean that it’s actually easier to start with a clean slate.